Cycling Tanzania: Bikepacking & Cycle Touring Routes

 Itinerary, accommodation, food, water, the best season for bike touring & packing list

 Cycling Tanzania, is that a good idea?
-The answer is a straight-up yes, Tanzania is a great country for cycle touring, a bikepacking trip in Tanzania is safe, fun, and sure to leave you undeletable memories.
+The answer is a straight-up yes, Tanzania is a great country for cycle touring, a bikepacking trip in Tanzania is safe, fun, and sure to leave you with undeletable memories.

 We lived 1 year in Tanzania, cycling and riding across most of the country.
 The information in this article comes from our first-hand experience with the help of many bicycle travelers we’ve met during our 4+ years in Africa.